SEliseT/BikeSharing/README.md

 * There is a peak number of users who rent their bike for 5-6 hour trips.

-* The largest number of individuals happen to be male, the women users dont have as large of a peak and unkown users do not have a peak for tripduration.
+* The largest number of individuals happen to be male, as women users have a much smaller peak and unkown users do not have a peak for tripduration.

 * If you look at my trips per weekday(by hour) you can see that Thursday between 5pm-7pm is the most popular time to ride a bike.